lucaxbandini/VisageGuard/README.md

 Download [Cmake](https://cmake.org/download/) (check the box that adds a path for the current user).

-Create a new PyCharm project with the latest version of VisageGuard (when asked to bypass Windows Defender, allow it).
-Make sure "Python version" is set to "Python311".
+Create a new PyCharm project with the latest version of VisageGuard.
+Leave all settings as default, but make sure "Python version" is set to "Python311".(when asked to bypass Windows Defender, allow it).

 Download [dlib-19.24.1-cp311-cp311-win_amd64.whl](https://github.com/Murtaza-Saeed/dlib/blob/master/dlib-19.24.1-cp311-cp311-win_amd64.whl), and place it in the project's directory.
 Then open the PyCharm terminal and use "py -m pip install .\dlib-19.24.1-cp311-cp311-win_amd64.whl".